pitdagosti/agere-capstone-project-google-kaggle/README.md

 </a>
 </p>

+---

 ## 🚨 Problem Statement

 Preparing for technical interviews is often stressful and inefficient due to:

-- Fragmented solutions with **no end-to-end support** from resume to interview.
+* Fragmented solutions with **no end-to-end support** from resume to interview.
-- Limited **personalized feedback** on skills and coding abilities.
+* Limited **personalized feedback** on skills, coding, and language proficiency.
-- Difficulty in **validating technical solutions** in coding, ML, and system design.
+* Difficulty in **validating technical solutions** in coding, ML, and system design.
-- Time-consuming preparation without guidance on where to focus.
+* Time-consuming preparation without guidance on where to focus.

 AGERE solves these problems by orchestrating **specialized AI agents** in a structured workflow, providing interactive, automated guidance throughout the candidate journey.